rapid7/metasploit-framework/documentation/modules/post/linux/escalate/ubuntu_snapd_socket_privesc.md

 [*] [+] Installing the trojan snap (and sleeping 8 seconds)...
 [*] [+] Deleting trojan snap (and sleeping 5 seconds)...
 [*] Success!
 [+] Success!
-You can now login and sudo with msf:dirty_sock or whatever credentials were included in the snap option.
+You can now login and sudo with msf:dirty_sock.
 However it may take several minutes for the account to finish creation.
 [*] Post module execution completed resource (snapd.rb)> sleep 30
 ```